Homeopathy in Birchington and Thanet

 Plan B differs in that I prescribe remedies on a short term basis.
 One (not the only) principles of Homeopathy is that of minimum dose.
 Homeopathy does not need to be repeated long term.
-It is a safe, economical, sustainable and ethical approach to your health.
 I believe that less is more, and that the success of any treatment modality should be judged by how often you need to repeat it.
-With over 20 years' training and experience in natural health therapies, I can often interpret your case through various sets of lens meaning I am not limited to one approach and which makes many patients' cases accessible.
+With over 20 years' education and experience in natural health therapies, I can often interpret your case through various sets of lens meaning I am not limited to one approach, making even complex cases accessible.

 One size does not fit all.
 I believe in an integrated approach to health - that the 'one size fits all' approach as broadly followed in the Western World - has its limitations.
 Whilst we live longer, it comes with a price tag: often a reduced quality of life with chronic, degenerative and, increasingly, autoimmune illnesses.
 Equally, I believe that conventional medicine has it's place - I wouldn't want to be without it in an emergency.
 Diagnostics play a key role in defining what the problem is and surgical advances are truly staggering.
 I do, though, think the NHS - and its patients - would benefit from the collective experience and wisdom of traditional and complementary therapies.
 Such a collaboration would save our critically ill NHS time, money and resources which could be invested elsewhere.
 I think a fresh perspective is long overdue.
-To quote the great Einstein, "...insanity: doing the same thing over and over again and expecting different results."
+To quote the late, great Einstein, "...insanity: doing the same thing over and over again and expecting different results."

 Did you know … that 'polypharmacy' is newly recognised condition?
 This is where a patient taking multiple medication and experiencing drug interactions - the drugs are literally making us sick.
 I am seeing more of this in my practice and I think we have to take a fresh look at what really needs to be cured.

 Felicia Foster, BSc (Hons, Hom), LCHE, LCPH (MARH)

 Keep Calm and use Homeopathy!

 Why not take a natural approach to treating everyday ailments?